Unfolding-Machines/pumc-info-hub/docs/plot-tracks.md

 PUM offers several Plot Track templates, each suited for different play styles:

 - **Standard:** A generic structure for most games.
 Great for beginners and short stories.
-- **Improvised:** Build your track as you go.
+- **Prepless:** Build your track as you go.
 Perfect for freeform or evolving stories.
 - **Escalating:** For stories that ramp up in intensity and challenge.
 - **Dungeon:** Structured for exploration and discovery.
 - **Journey:** Focused on travel, quests, and progression.